Varustevahti/Backend/README.md

   Profile:
   This includes trash can - just in case you want to see what you have not allready deleted locally.
   You can also sync with backend just by pushing a button if you want.

+  Groups: <Feature not yet develop>
+  Groups is not yet developed.
+Groups needs a good backend support which does not exist.
+  Groups would able many people to track same stuff.
+For example football teams to see how many balls, cones, jerseys etc they have.
+Or a scout group to follow who has the big tent now etc

 </details>
 </details>